 There’s a palpable excitement that accompanies the birth of a new idea.
-If you are a business owner or manager, you’ll be looking forward to the possibility of the idea capturing the market’s attention and disrupting existing products.
-To realize this lofty goal, the idea has to be translated into a design and eventually a new product.
+If you are a business owner or manager, you’ll be looking forward to the possibility of the idea of capturing the market’s attention and disrupting existing products.
+To realize this lofty goal, the idea has to be translated into design and eventually a new product.

 The journey from concept to end product is a long and winding one filled with unexpected obstacles and unanticipated turns.
 Prototyping is one of the most effective ways to smoothen the entire process and ensure the end product is fit for purpose.
 We look at the reasons why good design isn’t complete without prototyping (You can do the prototyping internally or engage a third party such as 3E Rapid Prototyping Services).

 When we think of a new business idea, it all seems perfect inside our heads.
 Yet, there’s no such thing as a perfect business idea.
 The risk of failure is ever-present and history is replete with small and large corporations that experienced spectacular failure with a new product.

 By building a prototype before you launch the main thing, you can test the idea against the market.
 If it’s no good, you’ll have failed early and thus drastically cut your likely financial loss if the final version had failed after it had been mass-produced and rolled out.